Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 However, because everyone wants to seem on the bleeding edge of progress, everything that seems remotely innovative gets called “disruptive.”
 But here’s the secret: not every successful business or product needs to disrupt.

 Instead of Uber, think of Netflix.
 When Netflix started, Blockbuster thought it seemed insignificant.
-Who would want to wait for DVDs to arrive?
+Who would want to wait for DVDs to arrive in the mail?
 Blockbuster didn’t anticipate where the future of watching movies was going, that streaming would become the next phase of home entertainment, which ultimately led to their downfall.
-When Netflix came to them to sell their business and Blockbuster declined.
+When Netflix came to the rental giant to sell their business, Blockbuster declined.
 If Netflix had started out targeting Blockbuster’s core market, it’s likely the video rental giant would have launched “a vigorous and perhaps successful counterattack,” explains Christensen.
 But because of the time that disruption requires, Blockbuster didn’t realize it was under threat until Netflix tapped into streaming services, unlocking the brand’s immense profitability.
 Then it was too late.
-Today, Netflix is worth billions and Blockbuster is bankrupt.
+Today, Netflix is worth billions of dollars and Blockbuster is bankrupt.

 Yet the popularity of disruption, and what the term implies, can’t be denied.
 “Disruptive innovation is a high stakes game, with high risk and potentially high rewards.
 It’s also very difficult to spot the winning disruptive opportunities, especially when disruptive ideas require other players in the ecosystem to acknowledge and embrace the change,” explains Alison Coleman in Forbes.